ajorgensen89/project4/README.md

 It gets all the objects from the reservation 'model', applys any requirements and sets a request for rendering HTML to a 'view'.<br>
 ![MVC view](media/readme-images/MVCView.png)<br>

+URL Patterns are created with class and function names from the models.<br>

 ## Controller

 When the 'view' is modelled, it creates a 'controller' accessible feature to update the model, as in this example.<br>